Formula builder

 Context |

-Variables that represent data related to the user of the current workflow instance.
-This includes:
+Variables that represent data related to the current user object variable.
+This object variable stores the following text variables:

 |